m3i3k3e/SliceOfLife-MVP/docs/CODEX.md

 \## Recent Changes
 - 2025-08-13: Migrated cards to polymorphic `CardEffect` assets.
 Removed per-card numbers from `BattleConfigSO`.
   - How to test: open a card asset, ensure its **Effect** field references a `CardEffect`, then run a battle and play the card to see its configured behavior.
-- 2025-08-13: Removed `GameManager` saveables registry; `SaveModelV2` now captures state directly from managers.
+- 2025-08-13: Introduced `ISaveParticipant` and `GameManager.RegisterSaveParticipant` for modular save/load.
-  - How to test: run the game, call `SaveSystem.Save` then `SaveSystem.Load`, and confirm progress persists without registering systems.
+  - How to test: implement `ISaveParticipant` on a new MonoBehaviour, call `RegisterSaveParticipant`, then `SaveSystem.Save`/`Load` to verify its data persists.
 - 2025-08-10: Added `SceneLoader` service and migrated `LoadSceneButton`/`DungeonGateButton` to use it.
   - How to test: assign `SceneLoader` in Start scene and click the gate to load `Battle`.
 - 2025-08-10: Added `UpgradeIds` static class to centralize upgrade ID strings.